CANopenNode/CANopenNode/doc/gettingStarted.md

 On the second terminal you can see some CAN traffic.
 After _canopend_ startup, first messages are:

-    vcan0  704   [1]  00                        # Bootup message.
+    vcan0  704   [1]  00                        # Boot-up message.
     vcan0  084   [8]  00 50 01 2F F3 FF FF FF   # Emergency message.
-    vcan0  704   [1]  7F                        # Heartbeat messages each second
-    vcan0  704   [1]  7F

-Bootup and Heartbeat messages of node 4 have CAN-ID equal to 0x704.
+Boot-up message of node 4 have CAN-ID equal to 0x704.
 CAN-ID is 11-bit standard CAN identifier.
-0x7F in heartbeat message means, that node is in NMT pre-operational state.

-Also, both, first and second terminal shows, that there is an Emergency message after the bootup.
+Also, both, first and second terminal shows, that there is an Emergency message after the boot-up.
 Also Heartbeat messages shows NMT pre-operational state.

 The easiest way to find the reason of the emergency message is to check the byte 4 (errorBit).
 It has value of 0x2F.
 Go to CANopenNode source code and open the file "301/CO_Emergency.h", section "Error status bits".
 0x2F means "CO_EM_NON_VOLATILE_MEMORY", which is generic, critical error with access to non volatile device memory.